Emma Duckworth Bakes

 Freezer dish filled with praline and cream ice cream.

-What’s the difference between butter, candied and praline pecans?
+What’s the difference between butter, candied, and praline pecans?

 Butter pecans are a flavouring of ice cream popular in America.
 The pecans are roasted with butter and vanilla and added to ice cream.